Manchester School of Theatre Spring Season

 The Manchester School of Theatre’s spring season concludes with Henrik Ibsen’s explosive Hedda Gabler from 1 – 3 May.
 Hedda is only just married but bored already.
 Longing to be free, this is an unapologetic study into female rage – a woman so unhappy, she’ll set the world alight to watch it burn.
 Billed as “horrfying and grippinjg in equal measure”, Ibsen’s masterpiece is re-imagined for the 21st Century in this new version by Patrick Marber, directed by Seán Aydon.

-The three productions are performed by students in their final year of the BA(Hons) in Acting at Manchester School of Theatre – take the opportunity to see some of MMU’s emerging talent.
+All three shows are performed by students in their final year of the BA(Hons) in Acting at Manchester School of Theatre – take the opportunity to see some of MMU’s emerging talent.

 Spring Season